jordansprojects/ChAIckers2/README.md

   * GUI debugger for easier error checking
    ![myboard_checkers (4)](https://github.com/jordansprojects/ChAIckers2/assets/54329371/8512ecb7-2138-4754-a607-bc324759b6d7)

-  * Index system is reworked so that valid checker indicies from a given position are computed beforehand, so that minimal computations are done during the move generation phase.
+  * Index system reworked so that valid checker indicies from a given position are computed beforehand, so that minimal computations are done during the move generation phase.